soportebteam/trustos/source/id.md

 #### POST   -   `/service/updateAccess`
 Updates the access of a service.
 - `serviceID` :  `<string>` Identity that is going to identify the service.
-- `access` :  `<json>` Access policy that will have the service: PUBLIC, SAME_CONTROLLER, FINE_GRAINED
+- `access` :  `<json>` Access policy that will have the service: PUBLIC, SAME_CONTROLLER, FINE_GRAINED.

 The supported policies are the following:
-- PUBLIC, everyone with access on the network can call the service
+- PUBLIC, everyone with access on the network can call the service.
-- SAME_CONTROLLER, identities with the controller that created the service, can call the service
+- SAME_CONTROLLER, identities with the controller that created the service, can call the service.
-- FINE_GRAINED, only specific identities can access to the service
+- FINE_GRAINED, only specific identities can access to the service.

 <details>
   <summary><em><strong>Sample structure</strong></em> (Click to expand)</summary>